ismailtaher/user-input-javascript/README.md

 # user-input-javascript

-Learnin User input in Java script.
+Learning User Input in Java script.

 Includes alert(), confirm(), prompt() and using if-else statements with prompt().